THE BUDGET SHOWDOWN

 CUSTOMER SERVICE

-This is where Plusnet shines.
-Owned by BT, they maintain UK-based support centers.
-Ofcom data consistently ranks Plusnet above the industry average for customer satisfaction and low complaint numbers.
+This is where Plusnet still shines.
+Owned by BT Group, they maintain UK-based support centres.
+Recent Ofcom data continues to put Plusnet among the best performers for broadband complaints and satisfaction.

 HEAD TO HEAD